 Drug & Alcohol Testing: Regular weekly test to help maintain motivation and evidence base abstinence.

-12-Step meetings: We expect our clients to attend 2 meetings per week as a minimum.
+12-Step meetings: We expect our clients to attend at least 3 meetings per week.

 Daily Recovery Diary: These are completed each day as a chance for self-reflection and to look at the day’s events and goals achieved.